VermontProperty.com

 The Northeast Kingdom is a term used to describe the northeast corner of Vermont, comprised of Essex, Orleans and Caledonia Counties.
 Bordered on the east by the Connecticut River and on the north by Canada, the Northeast Kingdom is a rural area that is said by some to reflect Vermont “the way it used to be.”
 It is sometimes referred to as “NEK” or simply “The Kingdom.”

-The area is blessed with many beautiful lakes and ponds, open farmland, quaint villages, many wilderness areas and two major ski resorts, Jay Peak and Burke Mountain.
-Jay is known for its tramway and abundant snowfall, while Burke is a local favorite that is on the verge of big changes under its new owner.
+The area is blessed with many beautiful lakes and ponds, open farmland, quaint villages, many wilderness areas and two major downhill ski resorts, Jay Peak and Burke Mountain.
+Jay is known for its tramway and abundant snowfall, while Burke is a local favorite that may see changes under its new owners.
+Jay Peak resort also has a new indoor water park, open year-round.
+Hiking, biking, cross-country skiing and snowshoe trails are abundant throughout the Northeast Kingdom both at established centers and in the parks and wilderness areas.

 Snowmobiling is popular in the area, as are other sports from cross-country skiing to biking, hiking, fishing and hunting.
-The Burke region is known for its mountain biking trails, and the many lakes are prized for swimming and boating.
+The Burke region is known for its mountain biking trails, such as the Kingdom Trails, a multiple-use trail system, and the many lakes are prized for swimming and boating.
 Most of the larger lakes have public beaches and boat ramps, and there are many waterfront homes on these lakes for rent on this site.

 Tourist attractions include the Fairbanks Museum and Planetarium, the Catamount Center for the Arts, both in St. Johnsbury and the Bread and Puppet Museum in Glover, which also offers performances in the summer.